jlesage/docker-nginx-proxy-manager/README.md

 ## Note

-This fork includes the [OpenResty Crowdsec Bouncer](https://github.com/crowdsecurity/cs-openresty-bouncer) V0.1.0 (Built in)
+This fork includes the [OpenResty Crowdsec Bouncer](https://github.com/crowdsecurity/cs-openresty-bouncer)

 Please see the [crowdsec_support](https://github.com/LePresidente/docker-nginx-proxy-manager/tree/crowdsec_support) branch for the changes as